-- 13.1.1 For the purpose of this Chapter the "Parties" means those of the Parties involved in a Dispute. - 13.1.2 Each Party will use all reasonable efforts to prevent or, alternatively, minimize Disputes with the other Parties. - 13.1.3 Where there is a Dispute, the Parties agree to meet and attempt to resolve the Dispute amicably without litigation.
+- 13.1.1 For the purpose of this Chapter the "Parties" means those of the Parties involved in a Dispute. - 13.1.2 Canada, Ontario and the Algonquins will use all reasonable efforts to prevent or, alternatively, minimize Disputes. - 13.1.3 Where there is a Dispute, the Parties agree to meet and attempt to resolve the Dispute amicably without litigation.
 The Parties will use all reasonable efforts to resolve the Dispute in: - (a) an expeditious and cost-effective manner; and - (b) a non-adversarial, collaborative and informal atmosphere.